Spectrum75/All-is-well/README.md

 # Bash Scripts:
 This repository has some basic bash scripts that I created.

-# All is Well (Both Versions):
+# All is Well Version 2.0:
 Tired of typing update and more upgrade-autoremove commands?
 Well All is Well is here it will completely update the repository cache, upgrade all the packages and clean up at the end too.
-Works on Debian, Ubuntu, Arch Linux and fedora (RAW TXT file is provided for other distros)
+Works on Debian, Ubuntu, Arch Linux and fedora (RAW TXT file is provided for other distros).
+Version 1.0 had some errors and has been removed.

 # Important Note:
 I am new to linux and have recently learnt bash scripting, the above mentioned scripts are from my first attempt, so it may not be 100% correct :)